 - The pastry and filling can be made the day before, and assembled and baked when desired.

-- Leftover corned beef pie can keep very well in the fridge for a few days.
+- Leftovers can keep very well in the fridge for a few days.

 - 👩🏻🍳 Want to see our latest recipes?
 Subscribe to our email newsletter to get our latest recipes, fun food facts, food puns, and behind the scenes news about our blog.